ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab05.md

 ### 6. TIME FOR HEROES

 Open your **Hero** project, you created in a previous class, and analyse it looking for possible OOP principles violations.

+### 7. SOLID PRINCIPLES IN PRACTICE

+Now that you've worked through all five SOLID principles, you may wonder: "Do I always need to apply these?"

+For small programs like the one in this lab, following SOLID principles might feel like extra work.
+That's completely normal!
+You're building design habits now that become essential when working on larger systems, with teams, and on code that needs to be maintained for months or years.
+As you continue your software engineering journey and work on more complex projects, you'll start noticing some pain points.
+Maybe you wrote your code expecting any `Bird` to fly, then your program crashes when someone adds a `Penguin` (LSP).
+Or maybe your `Printer` class is forced to implement `scan()` and `fax()` methods even though it's just a basic printer (ISP).

+When this inevitabily happens, we hope you will remember these principles and use them in your favor to improve the design of your software.